 - 1 white or yellow onion diced

 - 1 teaspoon turmeric

 - 1 tablespoon sea salt

 - 4 cups basmati rice dried

 - ½ tsp ground saffron mixed into ¼ cup hot water

 - Boil water in a large pot and add plenty of salt (just as you would if you were cooking pasta) and 4 cups rinsed rice.
 Put stove on med-high heat.
 Don’t let it over-boil.
 When the rice is just hard in the middle and soft on the outside (al dente rice!), turn off the burner and drain the rice into a colander.

-- Add olive oil to the large pot to cover the bottom of it and put on med heat.
+- Add ghee to the large pot to cover the bottom of it and put on medium heat.
 Add the rice to the pot, poke some holes with the back of a spatula almost to the bottom of the pot to release steam, and cover.

-- When steam rises to the lid of the pot (this is easy to tell with a clear lid, otherwise wait about 5 minutes) remove the lid and drizzle 2 tbsp of melted butter/olive oil along with most of the saffron-water mixture to the top (the small remainder will be added to the chicken).
+- When steam rises to the lid of the pot (this is easy to tell with a clear lid, otherwise wait about 5 minutes) remove the lid and add small dollops (about 2 tablespoons or so) of ghee along with most of the saffron-water mixture to the top (the small remainder will be added to the chicken).
 Replace the lid with a large folded napkin or kitchen towel placed directly and tightly underneath it to catch the steam.